Is your business ready for GDPR?

-The new General Data Protection Regulations (GDPR) come into effect on May 25 and apply to any business that holds data on an individual.
+The new EU General Data Protection Regulations (GDPR) apply to any business that holds data on an individual.

 You can read more about what GDPR will mean for your business here